RSE-Cambridge/iris-magnum/jupyterhub/README.md

 ## Pangeo

-Pangeo is a great demo of a web front end in front of Dask.
+Pangeo is a great demo of using Jupyter as a web front end in front of Dask, in a way that integrates with IRIS IAM.

     helm repo add pangeo https://pangeo-data.github.io/helm-chart/
     helm repo update